bcrist/zoink/readme.md

 # Zoink!
-### Programmatic Digital Design & Board Layout
+### Programmer's Digital Design & Board Layout Tool

 Are you tired of painstakingly entering your designs in KiCAD's schematic editor before you can lay out the board?
 Have you ever wished that putting together a board design was less like photo editing and more like programming?
-Do you hate manually creating KiCAD symbols and footprints for every part you use but just can't bring yourself to trust the default KiCAD component libraries?
+Do you hate manually creating KiCAD symbols and footprints for every part you use, but just can't bring yourself to trust the default KiCAD component libraries?
 Are your wracked with disappointment when you send a board off to the fab only to notice that you forgot a decoupling cap somewhere?
 Do you wish KiCAD's ERC could check for logic level incompatibilities, bus contention, and behavioral correctness of your design?
 Are you addicted to writing Zig code?